The $50B rural health transformation program: Questions and answers

-The Health Department has announced the application for the program, and states won’t have much time to apply.
+The Health Department has announced the application period for the program is now open, and states won’t have much time to apply.

 States and hospitals now know the deadlines to apply for aid in the federal Rural Health Transformation Program.